 I am sharing here several design ways how you can blend symbols with your content, to make your presentation look professional.

 I assume you have already chosen the proper icon for your content.
 If you didn’t yet, check my hints in the article How to Find the Right Icon.
-For my example, I will use graphics from infoDiagram sample, that contains a set of our free icons.
+For my example, I will use graphics from the infoDiagram sample, that contains a set of our free icons.

 Check and download our sample of infoDiagram PowerPoint Icons and Diagrams here at no cost.

 The next step is to make the symbol play nicely with the rest of your slide.
 I recommend the following 5 simple graphical ways how you can embed the icon.
 From simple and quick to more creative ones.
-Let’s go through them and see slide examples.
+Let’s go through them and see the slide examples.

 1. Add icons on white space as they are

 If you are on a tight deadline and every minute counts, simply copy the icon in its original form.
-You may need to change its size, however, remember about two things:
+You may need to change its size, however, remember two things:

 - keep the symbol proportions.
 Don’t stretch it, don’t make it wider or taller.
-Usually it makes the icon look bad.
+Usually, it makes the icon look bad.